 9. Before I Fall by Lauren Oliver

 When queen bee Samantha Kingston dies in a car crash on the evening of February 12, or “Cupid Day,” she really doesn’t expect to wake up the next morning on February 12.
 Or the next next morning on the exact same day.
 In fact, she ends up reliving her last day for seven days in a row.
 Now Samantha has to figure out why this is happening — while going through the five stages of grief about her own death.
-Lauren Oliver’s debut novel about second chances was acclaimed when it was first published, for good reason.
+Before I Fall, Lauren Oliver’s debut novel about second chances, was acclaimed when it was first published, and for good reason.

 10. Carry On by Rainbow Rowell